kaplan81/adg-coding-challenge/ACCEPTANCE_CRITERIA.md

   - [Native Federation for Angular 17.1+ (Application Builder)](https://www.angulararchitects.io/en/blog/announcing-native-federation-for-angular-17-1/)
   - [Combining Native Federation and Module Federation](https://www.angulararchitects.io/en/blog/combining-native-federation-and-module-federation/)
   - [Native Federation improvements (performance, DX, sharing)](https://www.angulararchitects.io/en/blog/native-federation-just-got-better-performance-dx-and-simplicity/)
+  - [Module Federation vs Native ESM (Zephyr Cloud, Néstor López, Oct 2025)](https://zephyr-cloud.io/blog/module-federation-vs-native-esm) — production framing of why a federation **runtime** layer is needed even when the **transport** is plain ESM.

 Webpack Module Federation, Rspack MF, Vite federation, single-spa, or other orchestrators may be cited in **architecture notes** as **explicitly out of scope for the delivered demo** unless intentionally proposed as a phased migration.

+---

+## Why Native Federation is the right choice for this stack

+**Native Federation by Angular Architects is the deliberate, primary federation mechanism for this repository.** It is not a lightweight alternative to classic Webpack/Rspack Module Federation, and not an attempt to replicate raw ESM + import maps by hand.
+It is the federation **runtime** that fits cleanly inside the Angular CLI's `@angular/build:application` (esbuild) pipeline this monorepo already runs on, and it implements the same federation **contract** classic Module Federation popularized: singleton-aware shared dependencies, semver-based version negotiation, runtime composition, and a manifest-driven preload graph.

+Two related questions surface when this choice is reviewed; both are answered head-on below.

+### Question 1 — Why a federation runtime at all, when browsers already ship ESM and import maps?

+Pure ESM + import maps solve the **loading** problem; they do not solve the **management** problem.
+The framing in [Module Federation vs Native ESM](https://zephyr-cloud.io/blog/module-federation-vs-native-esm) (Zephyr Cloud, Oct 2025) catalogues the gap in production terms — singleton enforcement, semver negotiation, dynamic registration, error recovery, performance-aware chunking.
+Native Federation keeps those management primitives on top of a browser-native ESM/import-map transport, so the artefacts shipped to users are standards-aligned **and** the runtime behaves like federation rather than like a static script-tag composition.

+Capabilities **gained** in this implementation by choosing Native Federation over a DIY native-ESM approach:

+- **Singleton enforcement and semver negotiation.** `shareAll({ singleton: true, strictVersion: true, requiredVersion: 'auto' })` in each `federation.config.js` prevents two `@angular/core` instances on the page when shell and remote pin different patch versions — which would silently break `EnvironmentInjector` propagation, RxJS `Subject` identity across the boundary, and any singleton service relying on root-level instance equality.
+- **Manifest-driven preload graph.** The `remoteEntry.json` and `importmap.json` emitted by the Native Federation builder give the host a typed dependency map up front, so shared chunks can be requested in parallel rather than discovered hop-by-hop through static import waterfalls.
+- **First-class runtime composition.** `loadRemoteModule({ remoteName, exposedModule })` is one async API that hosts wrap with retries, fallbacks, telemetry, and feature flags.
+Building the equivalent on top of `<script type="importmap">` requires a custom dynamic loader and lifecycle code per host.

+### Question 2 — Why Native Federation rather than classic Webpack/Rspack Module Federation?

+For an Angular monorepo on the standard CLI builder, Native Federation is the more conservative and lower-risk option, not the lighter one:

+- It **rides on the same `@angular/build:application` (esbuild) pipeline** the rest of an Angular workspace already uses (the `sample` project in this repo included).
+No alternate bundler to maintain, no Nx/CLI executors to swap, no parallel upgrade path against Angular release notes.
+- It implements the **same federation contract** (shared singletons + semver, manifest, dynamic loading) as classic MF — they are different transports of the same idea, not different tiers of capability.
+- The Angular Architects team explicitly designed Native Federation as the federation entry point for Angular 17.1+ greenfield apps ([announcement](https://www.angulararchitects.io/en/blog/announcing-native-federation-for-angular-17-1/)) and ships a documented [combining-Native-and-Module-Federation pattern](https://www.angulararchitects.io/en/blog/combining-native-federation-and-module-federation/) for the cases where additional Webpack/Rspack-specific runtime surface is genuinely needed later.

+Classic Module Federation is the right call when a team **needs bundler-runtime capabilities not yet exposed by Native Federation** (force-replace remotes for memory recovery, layered singletons across major-version migrations, the broader loader-hook ecosystem) **and** is prepared to take ownership of a non-default bundler stack.
+None of those constraints apply to this challenge: a single Angular 21 monorepo, single Angular major version, a single remote in the manifest, no long-lived multi-tab admin shell. **Native Federation is the natural fit; reaching for classic MF here would import operational risk for capabilities the demo would not exercise.**

+### Capabilities deliberately out of scope (and the documented escape hatch)

+Three federation capabilities are out of scope for this demo.
+The documented [combining-Native-and-Module-Federation pattern](https://www.angulararchitects.io/en/blog/combining-native-federation-and-module-federation/) keeps every one of them reachable without rearchitecture if a future product need ever requires them:

+- **Programmatic remote unload for long-lived shells.** ESM lacks unload semantics, so memory recovery in multi-remote, multi-tab admin shells uses the broader Module Federation runtime APIs (`registerRemotes(..., { force: true })`, `removeRemote()`).
+Not relevant for a single-remote demo.
+- **Layered singletons across breaking major versions.** Sharing the same specifier as **different** singletons per layer (for example two Angular major versions side-by-side during a brownfield consolidation) is currently a classic-MF capability.
+Not relevant for a single-major-version monorepo.
+- **The wider loader-hook ecosystem** (`beforeLoadRemote`, `errorLoadRemote`, `afterResolve`, `beforeInit`).
+Native Federation exposes the hooks needed for retries, fallbacks, and telemetry; the broader MF hook surface is reachable through the combination pattern when richer orchestration is justified.

+### Constraints that apply equally to any federation choice

+Inherent to federated micro-frontends regardless of which runtime is used; flagged here so readers do not infer they are Native-Federation-specific:

+- **Bundlers are still required in production.** Tree-shaking, code splitting, CSS extraction, TypeScript compilation, source maps, and budget enforcement all live in the bundler.
+Both shell and remote in this repo build through `@angular/build:application` (esbuild).
+Switching transports does not remove the bundler.
+- **Cross-origin posture.** Federated chunks are fetched cross-origin (`:4201` → `:4200`).
+Angular's dev server permits it locally; non-dev environments need explicit CORS headers, caching rules, and SBOM/audit coverage of every origin.
+Documented in [SUMMARY.md](SUMMARY.md).
+- **Cross-origin DX cost.** When shell and remote ship from different domains, source maps live on different origins, DevTools shows files from multiple origins, and stack traces straddle them.
+A unified delivery layer (per-team prefixes on a single CDN, or platforms like Zephyr Cloud) materially reduces this debugging tax in many-team production deployments.

 ---